HelenHelene/eportfolio/NS/NS_Unit03.md

 ### Professional Skills Matrix and Action Plan
 Moving forward, I will continue to build upon the knowledge and practical experience gained in this unit.
 I plan to explore additional resources and tools, participate in practical exercises, and further enhance my proficiency in vulnerability assessments.
-By doing so, I aim to become a competent professional capable of effectively identifying and mitigating vulnerabilities in diverse environments.

 ---